Types of Cybersecurity Threats

 How to protect your business

-Take steps now to raise your and your employees' cyber awareness.
+Take steps now to raise your and your employees' cyber-awareness.
 If you don't have the resources to invest in robust cybersecurity training, the National Institute of Standards and Technology maintains a list of free and low-cost cybersecurity training resources.
-You can reinforce this material in company newsletters, communications and in-person conversations to build employees' cyber awareness.
+You can reinforce this material in company newsletters, communications and in-person conversations to build employee awareness.

-If you have even a small budget for cybersecurity, it's worthwhile to invest in cloud monitoring tools.
-These solutions can monitor activity on your network and send alerts when there's suspicious activity.
+If you have even a small budget for cybersecurity, it's worthwhile to invest in cloud-monitoring tools.
+These solutions can watch out for activity on your network and send alerts when there's something suspicious.
 Some types can even isolate these threats from your network so hackers can't access sensitive information.
-If you're able to invest in any technology, security may generate the most value for your company.
+If you can invest in any technology, security may generate the most value for your company.

-Though you may think a cybersecurity policy is only for large enterprises, small businesses also can benefit from establishing these policies.
+Although you may think a cybersecurity policy is only for large enterprises, small businesses also can benefit from establishing one.
 Your policy doesn't have to be complex or long, and you can use online templates as a model.
 Taking the time to map out your policy is important because it gives employees something physical they can consult to boost their cybersecurity knowledge.

-As more organizations digitize their operations, cybersecurity threats will continue to increase for the foreseeable future.
-Businesses of all sizes must be proactive in this evolving threat landscape, so consider implementing the best practices we've outlined to reduce your risk and protect your business.
+As more organizations digitize their operations, cybersecurity threats will continue to increase.
+Businesses of all sizes must be proactive in this evolving threat landscape, so consider implementing these best practices so you can reduce your risk and protect your business.

 Financial insights for your business